keras-saryan/keras-saryan.github.io/content/xwere-gonom.md

 ### Xwere Gonom

-Xwere Gonom [ˈxʷɛɾɛ kɔˈnɔ̃] is a recent – begun October 2022 – language spoken by the Łiineed Gonom  [ɬiːˈneːt̪ kɔˈnɔ̃], a riverine people living in an area with a tropical climate and a cycle of wet/dry seasons.
+Xwere Gonom [ˈxʷɛɾɛ kɔˈnɔ̃] is a recent – begun October 2022 – language spoken by the Łiined Gonom [ɬiːˈnɛt̪ kɔˈnɔ̃], a riverine people living in an area with a tropical climate and a cycle of wet/dry seasons.
 Their culture has a traditional emphasis on fishing and horticulture, with only a relatively limited amount of animal husbandry.

 The language is strongly head-initial, exhibiting a basic VSO constituent order, prepositions and postposed adnominal modifiers.
 It possesses a restrained three-case system which exhibits differential argument marking for depending on the animacy of subjects and objects.
 Verbs agree with their absolutive argument in person and number.
 There are a total of 11 aspects/moods, which are conflated into a single morphological category, but no morphological tense or voice.
 Grammatical number is a salient morphological category only for animate referents.
 Pronouns and verbal agreement distinguish clusivity in the first person and consanguinity in the first person inclusive and second person; in the third person, there is a distinction between human, other animates and inanimate.